parshakova/neural_opinion_generator/README.md

 ## Dataset

-To train our model using the "Change My View" Reddit forum that consists of opposing views.
-We parse the corpora and preprocess the raw data into TFRecords.
+To train our model using the ["Change My View"](https://www.reddit.com/r/changemyview/) Reddit forum that consists of opposing views.
+It is an appropriate dataset for training the Opinion Generator since it contains discusssions on various topics with the main goal to understand opposing viewpoints.
+We preprocess the raw data and create TFRecords for training and testing.

 ## Credits